BlueSky's Response to COVID-19:

 As the Coronavirus (COVID-19) crisis spreads, we pray that you are safe, healthy, and taking comfort in God's promises of hope, healing, and restoration for our fearful and uncertain world.
 Thank you for your care and concern for BlueSky Global Ministries, our staff, and those we serve in Nairobi, Kenya.
 On this page we have endeavored to share the current status of Kenya's outbreak, BlueSky's response and actions, and answer related questions.
 Please do not hesitate to contact us if your question remains unanswered.

 What is the current situation in Kenya?

 While slow in arriving, the first COVID-19 case was confirmed on March 13th and is now spreading in Kenya.
-Known confirmed cases are currently at 535 (as of May 5th), and we anticipate this number increasing dramatically.
+Known confirmed cases are currently at 37,489 (as of September 25th).
 The impact on Kenya’s healthcare system, medical resources, economy, and personal livelihoods could be severe, and the entire country is bracing and nervous.
-Leaders in Kenya have taken swift measures to minimize the spread of the virus, including closing borders, cancelling all international flights, and requiring strict social protocols such as curfews to help people stay safe.
+Leaders in Kenya have taken swift measures to minimize the spread of the virus for several months, as of August 1st they re-opened international travel, but they are still requiring strict social protocols such as curfews and mandatory mask wearing to help people stay safe.

 How is BlueSky responding to the situation in Kenya?

 BlueSky’s Executive Leadership Team (ELT) has been monitoring the Coronavirus pandemic closely and crafting contingency plans for numerous scenarios.
 Our priorities include the health and safety of our staff and clients, and owning our organizational responsibility to take abundant precautions and support the efforts of the Kenyan government and global experts in dealing with the crisis.